isarnassiri/scQCEA/README.md

 ### Usage

 It is easy to create an interactive QC report for those who possess little or no programming language skills.
-To run and generate an interactive QC report on your computer please open the `RUN_ME.R` file using rStudio, select all scripts incluidng `GenerateInteractiveQCReport()` function, and click on the "Run" button at the top right of the Source tab.
+To run and generate an interactive QC report on your computer please install and call the scQCEA using rStudio, select all scripts incluidng `GenerateInteractiveQCReport()` function, and click on the "Run" button at the top right of the Source tab.
 An interactive QC report automatically will be generated in one HTML file, including four sections: experimental workflow, data processing workflow, sample information and QC metrics, data analysis and quality control.

 ```{r,eval=FALSE}